GHGmc2/notes-on-readings/Hands-On Machine Learning with Scikit-Learn and TensorFlow.md

 ## Dimensionality Reduction

+Reducing dimensionality does lose some information, so even though it will speed up training, it may also make your system perform slightly worse.
+It also makes your pipelines a bit more complex and thus harder to maintain.

+### The Curse of Dimensionality

+The more dimensions the training set has, the greater the risk of **overfitting** it.

+High-dimensional datasets are at risk of being very sparse: most training instances are likely to be far away from each other.

 ### Main Approaches for Dimensionality Reduction

+#### Projection

+In most real-world problems, training instances are not spread out uniformly across all dimensions.
+As a result, all training instances actually lie within (or close to) a much lower-dimensional subspace of the high-dimensional space.

+#### Manifold Learning

+A $d$-dimensional **manifold** is a part of an $n$-dimensional space (where $d < n$) that locally resembles a $d$-dimensional hyperplane.

+Many dimensionality reduction algorithms work by **modeling the manifold on which the training instances lie**; this is called Manifold Learning.
+It relies on the manifold **assumption** (also called the manifold hypothesis), which holds that **most real-world high-dimensional datasets lie close to a much lower-dimensional manifold**.

 ### PCA (Principal Component Analysis)

+First it identifies the hyperplane that lies closest to the data, and then it projects the data onto it.

+TODO.

 ### Kernel PCA

 ### LLE (Locally Linear Embedding)

+First measuring how each training instance linearly relates to its closest neighbors, and then looking for a low-dimensional representation of the training set where these local relationships are best preserved.

 ### Other Dimensionality Reduction Techniques

+ - Multidimensional Scaling (MDS)
+ - Isomap
+ - t-Distributed Stochastic Neighbor Embedding (t-SNE)
+ - Linear Discriminant Analysis (LDA)

 # Neural Networks and Deep Learning